tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 ## Go-specific Notes

+**Do not use Go generics** for any part of this assignment.
+They are a very recent feature of the language that not all Go compilers support yet.
+So please do not use them (if you do you may be asked to re-write your code without generics).

 Represent rationals using a `struct` that implements the following `Rationalizer` interface.
 Note that this interface does *not* include making a rational or calculating the harmonic sum, and so you should implement those as